Biodegradable trash bag

 Starch and plant chemistry

-Plant and renewable resources make it possible to manufacture almost all products derived from petroleum.
-In fact, they have the same origin: carbon.
+Plant-based and renewable resources make it possible to manufacture virtually all petroleum-based products.
+Indeed, they all have the same origin: carbon.

 But plants have a major advantage: they are renewable and neutral with regard to the greenhouse effect.